Madministrator/steganography/README.md

 a png image because png uses a lossless data storage method, which is necessary to preserve your data.

 To recover a file from a steganographied image, click the find button, supply a file, and use the same greediness level that you use to encrypt a file.
-Then the file you be displayed on the screen, text files and images files will both display in their own fashion.
+Then the file you hid will be displayed on the screen, text files and images files will both display in their own fashion.

 ## What is the greediness level?